 In our parish are people who live daily with mental illness.
 At times this may not be evident, and at other times episodes may disrupt every aspect of life, particularly relationships.
 Most basic in making a difference in the lives of people with mental illness is a loving regard for the person.
 We accompany those suffering or dealing with these challenges to remind them that they are not alone on the journey through healing and recovery.

-- The Diocesan Office of Spirituality and Family Life has a list of available therapists at (858) 490-8299 or [email protected].
+- The Diocesan Office of Spirituality and Family Life has a database of mental health professionals; please call the office at (858) 490-8299.

 - The University of San Diego Tele Mental Health Training Clinic provides graduate level counselor trainees under the supervision of California licensed counselors.
 Make an appointment at (619) 260-7670 or [email protected].